 Alien vs. Predator and its sequel are not considered canon, but they are considered terrible, enough of a money-grabbing insult to Dan O’Bannon and Ronald Shusett’s original ideas that the franchise was shelved until Prometheus five years later.

-Later, we're introduced to Walter, a newer model android, identical to David except for an American accent.
-Walter is stationed on the Covenant, a ship ferrying 2,000 colonists in a 7-year cryosleep to the planet Origae-6 where they'll create a new civilization.
+Later, we’re introduced to Walter, a newer model android, identical to David except for an American accent.
+Walter is stationed on the Covenant, a ship ferrying 2,000 colonists in a seven-year cryosleep to the planet Origae-6, where they’ll create a new civilization.

 At this point, it must be noted that Ridley Scott will turn 80 this year and the old man can still pull the strings.
 Before the mayhem begins in earnest, he manufactures a very slow build that starts on the ship and continues on the planet, which contains breathable air; rich, green foliage; and majestic mountains (exteriors were shot in New Zealand).